 While personal or lab websites, Electronic Lab Notebooks (ELNs), wikis, and similar tools may be sufficient for short-term sharing, they are usually not great choices for the long term.
 The best solution will ensure that data is discoverable, accessible, and preserved over the long term.
 The RDMSG can help researchers select an appropriate repository, data journal, or other strategy for sharing data.

 Repository policies will vary; confer with potential repositories or publishers to determine:

 - whether there are any fees associated with deposit

-In order to identify potential places to publish or share data, researchers may:
+In order to identify potential places to publish or share data, or for curation assistance preparing data for deposit into repositories, researchers may:

 - consult the list of data publication services at Cornell